 - Where and how the filling is placed

 - The chewing load that the tooth will have to bear

 - The length and number of visits needed to prepare and adjust the restored tooth

 Before your treatment begins, we will discuss all of your options with you and help you choose the best filling for your particular case.
 In preparation for this discussion, it may be helpful to understand the two basic types of dental fillings: direct and indirect.

 - Direct fillings placed into a prepared cavity during a single visit.
 They include glass ionomers, resin ionomers, and composite (resin) fillings.
 Our office prepare the tooth, places the filling, and adjusts it during one appointment.

 - Indirect fillings generally require two or more visits.
 They include inlays, onlays, veneers, crowns, and bridges fabricated with gold, base metal alloys, ceramics, or composites.
-During the first visit, Dr. Stephens or Dr. Burrell prepares the tooth and makes an impression of the area to be restored.
+During the first visit, Dr. Stephens, Dr. Burrell or Dr. Kelley prepares the tooth and makes an impression of the area to be restored.
 The dentist then places a temporary covering over the prepared tooth.
 The impression is sent to a dental laboratory, which creates the dental restoration.
 At the next appointment, your dentist cements the restoration into the prepared cavity and adjusts it as needed.